Cortisone and anti-inflammatory medications have damaged your joints. Can that damage be repaired without replacement surgery?

 The summary and considering a consultation

-When I teach other doctors Prolotherapy or stem cell techniques, all the doctors want to talk about in what is in the injection.
+When Dr. Hauser teaches other doctors Prolotherapy or stem cell techniques, he tells us hat at conferences, all the doctors want to talk about in what is in the injection.
 They don’t talk about the way the treatment is given.
-I tell these doctors that they would be shocked at how many people I see in our office who had one injection or two injections of stem cells at a cost of $10,000 or $15,000 and have even flown to facilities outside the United States to get the “more advanced treatment.”
+He says he tells these doctors that they would be shocked at how many people I see in our office who had one injection or two injections of stem cells at a cost of $10,000 or $15,000 and have even flown to facilities outside the United States to get the “more advanced treatment.”
 These people are in our office because they are reporting only a 10% improvement.

 If you have had joint pain for 10 years, 10 years of cortisone, NSAIDs, painkillers, degenerative joint disease, tells us that one shot will not repair all that damage.
 What the video.
 It will show you and explain the treatments we offer.